1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC022/README.md

 ## 1. Context

-> The system allows the Admin to edit existing types of operations so that the system is up-to-date with the available medical procedures.
+> The system allows the Admin to delete existing types of operations so that the system is up-to-date with the available medical procedures.
 > Admin users can add, edit, delete and list/search operations, ensuring that the system reflects the current medical procedures available at the hospital.

 ## 2. Requirements